 Animals Available for Adoption

-Below are just some of the animals for adoption at our sanctuary, please contact us or visit us for more details.
+Below are just a sample of some the animals for adoption at our sanctuary, please contact us or visit us for more details.
 We are able to help more animals in need when we find loving homes for adoptable animals at our shelter.
-We invite you to view or share our listings below and on Petfinder with other people who may wish to adopt!
+We invite you to view or share our listings below with other people who may wish to adopt!

 READY TO ADOPT?
 Please fill out this form!